jagrider/config/README.md

 # config
-A repository containing various config files for different types of projects (E.g., NodeJS)
+A repository containing various config files, package lists and small improvements for all different types of projects (E.g., Node, VueJS, etc)